-The Piscine Romane or the Roman cisterns are located in the city of Fermo in Le Marche and form a huge underground archaeological complex.
-They are close to the main piazza and are built with mind blowing engineering details that makes it possible to use them even today.
-Thanks to the Mayor of Fermo, DiscoverMarche and the lovely hosts from Vigneti Santa Liberata, I was able not only to see the historic site but also have a specially curated wine tasting inside it.
+The Piscine Romane/Cisterne Romane/ Roman cisterns are located in the city of Fermo in Le Marche.
+If you’re in the area, you should not miss visiting this marvelous engineering sight.
+Thanks to the Mayor of Fermo, DiscoverMarche and the lovely hosts from Vigneti Santa Liberata, I had a specially curated wine tasting inside Piscine Romane.

 Important Info: